rcoundon/serverless-lambda-log-management/README.md

 ## Deployment

 See the docs over at [SST](https://docs.sst.dev/) for information on setting stage names and regions.
-The scripts in package json currently deploy to `eu-west-2` (specified in `sst.confiig.ts`) with stage `dev` so change this as appropriate
+The scripts in package json currently deploy to `eu-west-2` (specified in `sst.config.ts`) with stage `dev` so change this as appropriate

 ## Things of Note